sudara/melatonin_audio_sparklines/README.md

 E = out of bounds (below -1.0 or above 1.0)
 ```

-Here's what 2 cycles of a healthy sine wave look like:
+Here's what 2 cycles of a healthy sine wave look like (it keeps scrolling right) with all samples represented:

 ```